 26-JUL-2006 | cave reopened, new museum inaugurated. |

 The cave has several rooms which were used as cave houses by the Guanche.
 They dug the rooms with stone age tools out of the soft volcanic tufa.
-Several walls were built from basalt or tufa without mortar.
-Bed and seat were also carved out of the the soft rock.
+Several walls were built from basalt or tufa blocks without mortar.
+Bed and seat were also carved out of the soft rock.